seansummers/docker-alpine-java/README.md

 [Alpine Linux](http://www.alpinelinux.org/)
 ============

-This is the Alpine Linux JDK.
+This is the Alpine Linux JRE.

 It has `/sbin/apk.static` for package management.